From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How cohesive is a thick hole?

 Therefore, just as the $0$-th Betti number provides information about the connectivity of the simplicial complex, the cohesive Betti numbers associated with the $0$-th cohomology spaces give information about the connectivity of simplices via higher-order adjacencies.
+Proposition~\ref{Prop:Coskeletal0h} and Corollary \ref{cor:StratifiedCaminos} imply the following formula.